-- You must not carry out or cause or permit to be carried out operations or activities specified in the Area of Special Scientific Interest notification that are likely to damage the interests of the site and for which NIEA have neither been notified nor consented. - You must comply with the terms of any management notice served by NIEA or the terms of any restoration order served by a court. - You must not intentionally or recklessly destroy or damage the special flora1 of the area or disturb any of the special fauna2.
-(This requirement can apply to actions that take place other than on the Special Protection Area itself, but which have the same consequences).
+- You must not carry out or cause or permit to be carried out operations or activities specified in the Area of Special Scientific Interest notification, that are likely to damage the interests of the site and for which DAERA/NIEA have not issued a consent. - You must comply with the terms of any management notice served by DAERA/NIEA or the terms of any restoration order served by a court. - You must avoid deterioration of habitats or any disturbances affecting the birds.
+This requirement can apply to actions that take place other than on the SPA itself, but which have the same consequences.

-You will be deemed not to be breaking the rules for a SPA as outlined above if you have a reasonable excuse3.
+You will be deemed not to be breaking the rules for a SPA as outlined above if you have a reasonable excuse1.